Are you using the new marketing and communications tools to support your fundraising?

 - Your brand new donors are the least likely group to renew next year.
 Only 23% of new donors will typically renew. (~Blooomerang data).
 Go all out to welcome them!

 - So create a dynamite welcome packet for new donors.
-This will help them renew when the time comes to ask again.
+This will help them feel closer to you and more likely to renew when the time comes to ask again.

 - Craft an ENTIRE special thank you and communication program for first-time donors.
 Celebrate the beginning of this partnership!